consultthewolf/consultthewolf.github.io/index.md

 **We currently offer the following services and are looking to expand further as we develop new ideas**
-* Attack Surface Management Review
+* Attack Surface Review
 * Virtual Ciso Services
 * Security Awareness Training Deployment and Guidance
+* Penetration Testing